-The weighting method for the Lithuanian LFS is based on the generalised calibration method introduced by Deville and Särndal in 1992.
+The weighting method for the Lithuanian LFS is based on the generalised calibration method.
 The initial household design weights are calculated taking into account the unequal selection probabilities of the households.
 These are then adjusted by the use of auxiliary information relating to population data on 10 NUTS-3 (counties) and the intersection of 13 age-groups, sex and urban/rural as well as data from the National Labour Exchange on the number of registered unemployed persons.
 Each member of the household receives the same weight as the household.

 The first interview must be carried out face-to-face, while the subsequent interviews could be conducted according to the situation - by telephone or face-to-face.
 The interview normally takes place during the week immediately following the reference week but never later than the five weeks after the reference week.
-The interview is on the average about 20 minutes in the first interview and shorter in the subsequent interviews.
-If the target persons selected to the sample cannot be reached, a proxy may by used on certain conditions.